 With summer months settled here to stay, Rajesh enjoys munching on his favourite jackfruit and watermelons along with sorghum fodder and green fodder.
 A complete foodie at heart, if anybody happens to pass Rajesh’s enclosure during his meal-time, irrelevant of whether or not he is acquainted to you, he will make a loud grunting noise, lift his trunk and open his mouth!
 More often than not, you will spot his keeper, exasperated at this habit of Rajesh’s, mumbling “You just had your meal, Rajesh, what more do you want?”
 When proper attention is not given to Rajesh by his keeper, he is sure to express his discord by loudly trumpeting, and it is the same trumpet that you hear resonating and echoing through our Centres!

-Rajesh is not undergoing any treatment, presently, and his diet is carefully curated by our veterinarians and his keepers to keep a check on his weight.
+Rajesh’s diet is carefully curated by our veterinarians and his keepers to keep a check on his weight.
 Additionally, he is given multivitamins and immunoboosters which help in maintaining internal strength and keeping a tab on his immunity to prevent any infection.
 He has a hanging hay-net enrichment in his enclosure which is filled with green fodder and jaggery, allowing him to lift his trunk and exercise his trunk, neck and back muscles when he pulls the fodder, with sheer strength.

 For Rajesh, nearly 30 years were spent in abusive captivity, confined to concrete and chains, the last 10 years of his journey at the Wildlife SOS Elephant Conservation and Care Centre have been a systematic escape from his past, embracing his freedom being surrounded by our resident elephants, a free-ranging enclosure, his caring keeper as well as his pool where he spends hours and hours splashing in sheer joy!
 Watching him undertake this brave journey has been nothing short of inspiration for all of us.